swiftlang/swift-evolution/proposals/0371-isolated-synchronous-deinit.md

 ### Interaction with task executor preference

 Ad-hoc job created for isolated synchronous deinit is executed outside a task, so task executor preference does not apply.

-Task created for async deinit is unstructed, and thus does not inherit task executor preference.

 ### Task-local values